-As many pet owners know by now, there are countless holiday hazards that will keep you awake at night.
+As many of us with four-legged pals know by now, there are countless holiday hazards that will keep you awake at night.
 The friendly people at CAPS don’t want the endless, disastrous scenarios to dampen your Christmas spirit.
 Take these necessary precautions and you’ll have one less thing to worry about during the upcoming, winter festivities.

 *Magic words: hazard, keep away from, keep an eye on, make sure, may cause

-- Check twice before giving poultry to your pet.
+- Check twice before giving poultry to your furry pal.
 The scrumptious piece of turkey or chicken may contain well-hidden bones, becoming a chocking hazard.
-Also, make sure it’s well-done, raw poultry is a breeding ground for salmonella bacteria.
+Raw poultry is also a breeding ground for salmonella bacteria.

-- ‘Tis the season to gain weight and so can your pet.
-Stick to your pet’s regular diet.
+- ‘Tis the season to gain weight and so can your dog or cat.
+Stick to the regular diet.
 A treat here and there is OK, but don’t overdo it.
 Overindulging may lead to an upset tummy, diarrhea, or even pancreatitis, an inflammatory condition of the pancreas.

-- Although poinsettias and mistletoe are a staple of Christmas tradition, they can be harmful to your pet.
+- Although poinsettias and mistletoe are a staple of Christmas tradition, they can be harmful to our canine and feline friends.
 All species of lilies should be kept out of reach, they are extremely toxic as well (especially to cats).

 - Avoid tinsel: it’s a chocking hazard.